Summer Dissertation Support for Research in American Studies

 - A letter of recommendation from the applicant’s faculty advisor, or a prospective member of the applicant’s dissertation committee;

 - A C.V.;

-- A description of how they propose to use the resources we offer.
+- A description of how the applicant proposes to use the resources we offer.

-- A third grant, in the amount of $5,000, may go to an exceptional post-enrollment student working on a dissertation that is seriously engaged with core American studies themes.
+- An additional grant, in the amount of $5,000, may go to an exceptional late-stage graduate student working on a dissertation that is seriously engaged with core American studies themes.
 In addition to the summer funding application, an applicant for this prize needs to submit: